pypa/hatch/docs/history/hatch.md

 - Build environments can now be configured, the default build environment is `hatch-build`
 - The environment interface now has the following methods and properties in order to better support builds on remote machines: `project_root`, `sep`, `pathsep`, `fs_context`
 - Bump the minimum supported version of `packaging` to 24.2

+***Fixed:***

+- Fix issue where terminal output would be out of sync during build.
+- Fix for Click Sentinel value when using `run` command

 ## [1.13.0](https://github.com/pypa/hatch/releases/tag/hatch-v1.13.0) - 2024-10-13 ## {: #hatch-v1.13.0 }